stuffedwombat/stuffedwombat.github.io/blogroll.md

 System-driven games embrace these small differences.
 Incremental changes to limited variables.
 Infinite replayability.
 Technically.

-The difference between gamestate 1.51725 and gamestate 1.51728 is neglible.
+The difference between gamestate 1.51725 and gamestate 1.51728 is negligible.
 It has very little impact on your actual experience, because the differences always boil down into binaries:

 - Is there enough room to dodge?
 - Did you land on the spikes?
-- Do you have enough ressources to build that house?
+- Do you have enough resources to build that house?

 Sure, systems allow you to ask a large amount of questions at the same time, but the total amount of them is finite.
 Because, while the exact specifics of WHAT YOU DO are always slightly different, the things YOU ARE ALLOWED TO DO never fundamentally change.